YaqianQi/Courses/Big Data Specialization/Big Data Integration and Processing/README.md

    }
    ])
    ```
-3. Practice Query Documents in MongoDB
+3. **Practice Query Documents in MongoDB**
    - Exploring pandas dataframe

 ## Information Integration
-- Data Fusion: Using data from subset of souces find the true value or true value distribution of a data item
+- **Data Fusion**: Using data from subset of souces find the true value or true value distribution of a data item

 ## Processing Big Data
-1. A Dataflow Approach
+1. **A Dataflow Approach**
   - word count
     - map and reduce application
     - "split -> map -> shuffle and sort" -> reduce == "split -> Do something -> merge"
        - map: parallelization over the input
        - shuffle and sort: parallelization over intermediate data
        - Reduce: parallezation over data group
  - Data Transformations
    - Map: Apply same operation to each member of a collection
    - Reduce: collecting things that have same 'key'
    - cross/cartesian: Do some process to each pair from two sets